 Harvest Moon was the farm you all responded the most about.
-Located just north of NYC in North Salem, this family owned farm kicks off their apple picking season every year on August 31st with Fall festivals every weekend of September and October.
+Located just north of NYC in North Salem, this family owned farm kicks off their apple picking season every year at the end of August with Fall festivals every weekend of September and October.
 Festival activities include hayrides, apple cannons, bouncy castles, pony rides, face painting, and so much more.
 Don’t worry about bringing your own lunch!
 Harvest Moon has bbq food, brick oven pizza, apple cider donuts, and kettle corn just to name a few.
-For those traveling by train take the Metro North line from Grand Central Station to Croton Falls.
+For those traveling by train from New York City, take the Metro North line from Grand Central Station to Croton Falls.

 Harbes Family Farm is one of the very best options for a family fun filled day.
 Its almost as if this land was designed for the fall season and fall family festivals.
 With a giant new playground, tons of farm animals for their petting zoo, jumbo jumpers, a gnome maze, a sports zone, a bunnyville, and SO much more, when I say they have it all Im not joking.
 Even though its a 2 hour drive out east on the north tail of Long Island this farm is totally worth every mile.
 Its location in wine country also makes it perfect for a vineyard, which it is!
 Whether you take home apples, apple cider, or a bottle of wine, this farm is at the very top of my personal list of musts every fall season!

 2 hours north of the city in Duchess County is the charming town of Fishkill NY.
 Fishkill Farms which was originally founded in 1913, is a treasure within this beautiful county.
-This farm offers apple picking, hayrides, live music, apple cider donuts, and a hard cider garden.
+This farm offers apple picking, fresh fruit hayrides, live music, apple cider donuts, and a hard cider garden.
 Yum!
-Their popular pumpkin patch will also be opening up to visitors on September 21st.
+Their popular pumpkin patch will also be opening up to visitors mid September.
 A great place to pick apples and pick out some halloween pumpkins.
 This is the great location for a weekend getaway from the city and what a wonderful time of year to take it all in.

 Also in the Hudson Valley is Wilkens Farm.
 This farm is a great holiday go to!
 With apples, pumpkins and Christmas tress all grown on their land, you’re bound to fill all your holiday needs.
 Oh and a winery!
 Hehe!
 Also sometimes a holiday need.
 With a different variety of apple for every different week of the season, plan accordingly before making your visit to guarantee your favorite type.
 Like many apple farms and orchards Wilkens Farms has a bakery and produce shop.
 This farm is one of the closest to the city on our list making it a great option for a busier day.